johnnywrightiv/agile-trello-clone/README.md

 1. Navigate to https://tre-hej.vercel.app/
 2. Sign up and log in
 3. Explore and have fun
+4. ** please note there are some loading lag times in the live deployment. if experiencing issues try refreshing the app or waiting, content will render.

 Thanks for checking out our project!